umutcalikyilmaz/STILO/README.md

 STILO::TransactionSchedulingProblem txnsp(
     jobCount,               // (int) number of jobs
     machineCount,           // (int) number of machines
-    conflictPropensity,     // (double) this parameter is used as the probability of any two jobs conflict during random instance generation lengthDistribution,     // (STILO::ProbabilityDistribution) the type of probability distribution to be used for random length generation distributionParameter1, // (double) the first parameter used for random length generation distributionParameter2  // (double) the second parameter used for random length generation
+    conflictPropensity,     // (double) this parameter is used as the probability that any two jobs conflict during random instance generation lengthDistribution,     // (STILO::ProbabilityDistribution) the type of probability distribution to be used for random length generation distributionParameter1, // (double) the first parameter used for random length generation distributionParameter2  // (double) the second parameter used for random length generation